-Component Description Primary Structural Structural components whose loss would affect other supported components and could affect the overall structural stability of the building in the area of loss.
+Component Description Primary Structural 1 Structural components whose loss would affect other supported components and could affect the overall structural stability of the building in the area of loss.
 Examples of primary structural components include columns, girders, and other primary framing components directly or indirectly supporting other structural or non-structural components, and any load-bearing structural components required to maintain structural stability, such as load-bearing walls.
-Secondary Structural A secondary structural component is supported by a primary structural component.
+Secondary Structural 1 A secondary structural component is supported by a primary structural component.
 Examples of secondary structural components include metal panels and standing seam roofs.
-Members that contribute to gravity or lateral force resistance are considered primary structural components.
+Members that are essential to the vertical stability of the building, providing gravity loading resistance, are considered primary structural components.
 If failure of a component or group of components would cause destabilization or progressive collapse of the structure prior to post-blast evacuation it shall be analyzed as a primary structural component.
 Non-Structural Non-structural components whose loss would have little effect on the overall structural stability of the building in the area of loss.
 Examples of non-structural components include interior non-load bearing walls and architectural items (e.g., doors) attached to building structural components.